Learn the basics about the integration of AskCody with your organization's Microsoft Exchange environment

 Scheduling Options and Scheduling Permissions (or booking policies) allows you to change the settings for the booking policy that defines when a room can be booked, how long it can be booked for, and how far in advance it can be booked.

 All booking options or scheduling permissions are handled by Exchange and inherited by AskCody.
-This is why it is important to configure these options before you connect your meeting rooms with the AskCody Platform.
+This is why it is important to configure these options before you integrate your meeting rooms with the AskCody Platform.

 When scheduling options and scheduling permissions are changed, changes are immediately inherited by AskCody.
 Scheduling options can always be changed afterward.
 AskCody automatically uses these settings from Exchange with no further configuration needed.